mbloch/mapshaper/docs/reference.md

 `json-path=` [JSON] Path to an array of data records or a GeoJSON object.
 For example, `json-path=data/counties` expects a JSON object with the following structure `{"data": {"counties": []}}`.

 `layers=` [GeoPackage] Comma-separated list of layer names to import from a GeoPackage file.
 If omitted, all layers are imported.

+`scaling=none|minmax|percentile` [Raster] Display scaling method for raster imports.
+The default is `none` for 8-bit rasters and `percentile` for non-8-bit rasters.

+`scale-range=` [Raster] Output intensity range for raster display scaling, as normalized percentages.
+The default is `0,100`.

+`percentile-range=` [Raster] Input percentile range used with `scaling=percentile`.
+The default is `2,98`.

+`rendition=` [GeoTIFF] Import a specific GeoTIFF rendition, such as `full` or `overview-1`.
+By default, large GeoTIFFs are imported from the best available reduced-resolution rendition under Mapshaper's import size limit.
+Use `rendition=full` to force full-resolution import.

 `name=`  Rename the imported layer (or layers).